 And if you’re more interested in the legacy sounds, you should also check out the libraries of Kevin E Maloney and Gary Chang included in Regen.
 They were (and still are) power users of Synclavier systems and created libraries for us from original timbres they used on movie soundtracks and hit records.
 Also in their libraries are legacy samples from the NED days, many of them still emminently useable.

 You might hear some of these power users talk about patches.
 That’s a particular type of timbre that uses multiple samples as its sound source.
 Back in the day, you could purchase sample libraries from the likes of Prosonus that were created as after-market material for the Synclavier PMST.
-They contained many samples of varying notes that could be mapped (or patched) to keys or key ranges on the keyboard for a more authentic recreation of an instrument.
+They contained many samples of varying notes that could be mapped (or patched) to keys or key ranges for a more authentic recreation of an instrument.
 Many were orchestral, such as clarinets, violins, cellos, harpsichords, and so on.
 Many more owners brewed their own.

 They sampled drum kits, or made playable pitch-able timbres from objects such as wine glasses or salt shakers, and created patches from their monophonic analog synths so they could play them polyphonically on their Synclavier and add FM effects.